Skip to contents

 #> $ holdout_predictions: tibble [150 × 6] (S3: tbl_df/tbl/data.frame)

-To put some description to what’s contained in the verbose_output = TRUE output from super_learner():
+To put some description to what’s contained in the output from super_learner():

-• A prediction function, $sl_predictor() that takes newdata
+• A prediction function, $predict() that takes newdata

 • Some character fields like $y_variable and $outcome_type to provide some context to the learning task that was performed.